Zhong Haoran

-Zhong Haoran (钟浩然 (Zhōng Hàorán); born 15 July 1994) is a Chinese footballer who plays as a midfielder for free agent.
+Zhong Haoran (钟浩然 (Zhōng Hàorán); born 15 July 1994) is a Chinese footballer who plays as a midfielder for Chinese Super League club Meizhou Hakka.

 Club career

 In 2011, Zhong Horan started his professional footballer career with Hubei Youth in the China League Two.
 In July 2013, Zhong was signed for China League One side Hunan Billows.
 He played with Hunan Billows mostly with their reserve squad, before moving abroad and signing with Serbian side FK Spartak Subotica in July 2016.
-He made his debut in the 2016–17 Serbian SuperLiga on September 10, in the 8th round home game against Javor entering as a substitute in the 68th minute of the game.
+He made his debut in the 2016–17 Serbian SuperLiga on 10 September, in the 8th round home game against Javor entering as a substitute in the 68th minute of the game.
 In summer 2017 Zhong returned to the SuperLiga by joining FK Borac Čačak but made no league appearances in the first half of the season.
 On 10 February 2018, Zhong transferred to China League One side Zhejiang Greentown.
 He would make his debut in a league game on 7 April 2018 against Heilongjiang Lava Spring in a 2-1 victory.
 He would then play a vital part as the club gained promotion to the top tier at the end of the 2021 campaign.

+On 25 January 2025, Zhong joined fellow top tier club Meizhou Hakka.